adidwd/Grihsutra/replit.md

-# Grahsutra E-commerce Application
+# Grihsutra E-commerce Application

 ## Overview

-Grahsutra is a modern e-commerce application built for selling premium textiles including bedsheets, pillow covers, and table covers.
+Grihsutra is a modern e-commerce application built for selling premium textiles including bedsheets, pillow covers, and table covers.
 The application features a React frontend with TypeScript, an Express.js backend, and uses Drizzle ORM for database operations.
 The UI is built with shadcn/ui components and styled with Tailwind CSS.

 ## System Architecture